Academic Accommodations for Students with Disabilities

 Tutoring services are free of charge to all Fisher students.
-To make an appointment, visit TutorTrac.
 "Walk-ins" are welcome but subject to consultant availability.
 The Centers are located on the top floor of the Golisano Gateway.

-Peer tutoring in other 100 and 200 level courses is also available free of charge through the Center for Academic Affairs and Support Services.
+Peer tutoring in other 100 and 200 level courses is also available free of charge.

 Implementing Academic Accommodations

-The coordinator of disability services prepares an Academic Accommodation Verification form based on each student’s documentation of disability.
+The coordinator of student accessibility services prepares an Academic Accommodation Verification form based on each student’s documentation of disability.
 View a sample Academic Accommodation Verification Form [pdf].

-- Meet with the coordinator of disability services (Kearney 300) to pick up the form and review the accommodation plan.
+- Meet with the coordinator of student accessibility services (Kearney 300) to pick up the form and review the accommodation plan.